node-organic/node-organic/docs/README.md

 ## [DNA](./DNA.md)

-In standard naming convesions DNA is implementation of Configuration utilities and structure.
+In standard naming conventions DNA is implementation of Configuration utilities and structure.

 It is the collected internal knowledge of the entire cell application - its relations, abilities, build phases, functionalities and modes.
 DNA information can be acquired from various sources and can be transmited across various mediums if needed.